Expolar/Color-Tapper/README.md

 # Color-Tapper
-# Hi, thnk you for reading the README.
+Hi, thank you for reading the README.
 Here I will quickly explain the game.

 # Download Instructions:
 1) Simply download the zip file, Color_Tapper_(PC v.1.0.0).zip.